stcarrez/ada-wiki/regtests/expect/wiki-import/pre.markdown

-This is a pre\-formatted block:
+This is a pre-formatted block:

 ```
   procedure Test is